-- (a) Furnishes official identification which contains a photograph of himself, such as his driver's license or other official document; or - (b) Brings before the election board officers a person who is at least 18 years of age who: - (1) Furnishes official identification which contains a photograph of himself, such as his driver's license or other official document; and - (2) Executes an oath or affirmation under penalty of perjury that the challenged person is who he swears he is. - 9.
-The election board officers shall: - (a) Record on the challenge list: - (1) The name of the challenged person; - (2) The name of the registered voter who initiated the challenge; and - (3) The result of the challenge; and - (b) If possible, orally notify the registered voter who initiated the challenge of the result of the challenge. - Sec.
-28. NRS 293.304 is hereby amended to read as follows: - 293.304 1.
-If a person is successfully challenged on the ground set forth in paragraph (c) of subsection 2 of NRS 293.303 or if a person refuses to provide an affirmation pursuant to NRS 293.525, the election board shall instruct the voter that he may vote only at the special polling place in the manner set forth in this section. - 2.
+- (a) Furnishes official identification which contains a photograph of himself, such as his driver's license or other official document; or - (b) Brings before the election board officers a person who is at least 18 years of age who: - (1) Furnishes official identification which contains photograph of himself, such as his driver's license or other official document: and - (2) Executes an oath or affirmation under penalty of perjury that the challenged person is who he swears he is. - The election board officers shall: - (a) Record on the challenge list:

+- (1) The name of the challenged person; - (2) The name of the registered voter who initiated the challenge; and - (3) The result of the challenge; and - (b) If possible, orally notify the registered voter who initiated 17 the challenge of the result of the challenge. - Sec.
+28. NRS 293.304 is hereby amended to read as follows: - 1.
+If a person is successfully challenged on the 293.304 ground set forth in paragraph (c) of subsection 2 of NRS 293.303 or if a person refuses to provide an affirmation pursuant to NRS 293.525, the election board shall instruct the voter that he may vote only at the special polling place in the manner set forth in this section. - 2.
 The county clerk of each county shall maintain a special polling place in his office and at such other locations as he deems necessary during each election.
-The ballots voted at the special polling place must be kept separate from the ballots of voters who have not been so challenged or who have provided an affirmation pursuant to NRS 293.525 in F: - (a) A special ballot box if the ballots are paper ballots or ballots which are voted by punching a card; or - (b) A] a special sealed container if the ballots are ballots which are voted on a mechanical recording device which directly records the votes electronically. - 3.
-A person who votes at a special polling place may place his vote only for the following offices and questions: - (a) President and Vice President of the United States; - (b) United States Senator; - (c) All state officers for whom all voters in the State may vote; - (d) All officers for whom all voters in the county may vote; and
+The ballots voted at the special polling place must be kept separate from the ballots of voters who have not been so challenged or who have provided an affirmation pursuant to NRS 293.525 in [+ - (a) A special ballot box if the ballots are paper ballots or ballots which are voted by punching a card; or - (b) A] a special sealed container if the ballots are ballots which are voted on a mechanical recording device which directly records the votes electronically. - 3.
+A person who votes at a special polling place may place his vote only for the following offices and questions: - (a) President and Vice President of the United States; - (b) United States Senator: - (c) All state officers for whom all voters in the State may vote; - (d) All officers for whom all voters in the county may vote; and - (e) Questions which have been submitted to all voters of the county or State. - The ballots voted at the special polling place must be counted when other ballots are counted and F.

-- (e) Questions which have been submitted to all voters of the county or State. - 4.
-The ballots voted at the special polling place must be counted when other ballots are counted and [: - (a) If the ballots are paper ballots or ballots which are voted by punching a card, maintained in a separate ballot box; or - (b) If], if the ballots are ballots which are voted on a mechanical recording device which directly records the votes electronically, maintained in a separate sealed container [- - until any contest of election is resolved or the date for filing a contest of election has passed, whichever is later.
+(a) If the ballots are paper ballots or ballots which are voted by punching a card, maintained in a separate ballot box; or until any contest of election is resolved or the date for filing a contest of election has passed, whichever is later.

+(b) If , if the ballots are ballots which are voted on a mechanical recording device which directly records the votes electronically, maintained in a separate sealed container [-